stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-stratapp.md

 ### social with structure

-Most business apps have built-in social.
-However #stratapp has [social with structure](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure"), a concept initially conceived by the talented folks at Atlassian’s Stride.
+Most business apps have social, but #stratapp has [social with structure](https://stratapp.ai/blog/atlassian-stride-social-with-structure/ "social with structure"), a concept initially conceived by the talented folks at Atlassian’s Stride.

 \#stratapp also has a clever social/work page.
 This becomes your go-to page to **maximise your own productivity and responsiveness**.